 The director has exclusive jurisdiction when the assessment and payment of penalties and attorney fees described in ORS 656.262(11) are the only issues of the proceedings between the parties.
-The director will not issue an order assessing a penalty or attorney fee under this rule when the same parties have initiated proceedings before the Hearings Division.
+The director will not issue an order assessing a penalty or attorney fee under this rule when the same parties have initiated proceedings before the board.

-- (a) If the director receives a request for penalties and attorney fees under this rule, and is aware of proceedings between the parties before the Hearings Division, the director will refer the request to the Hearings Division. - (b) If the director has not been made aware of the proceeding before the Hearings Division and issues a penalty order that becomes final, the director's penalty will stand.
+- (a) If the director receives a request for penalties and attorney fees under this rule, and is aware of proceedings between the parties before the board, the director will refer the request to the board. - (b) If the director has not been made aware of the proceeding before the board and issues a penalty order that becomes final, the director's penalty will stand.